veryl-lang/doc/book/src/07_appendix/02_semantic_error.md

 This error is reported when the `lsb` keyword appears in a context where the corresponding bit width cannot be determined.
 Replace `lsb` with a concrete index.

+### invalid_mixin

+This error is reported when the target of a [`mixin`](../05_language_reference/08_interface.md#mixin) declaration can't be mixed in.
+The target must be an interface which is not a prototype, doesn't have overridable parameters, and doesn't have `mixin` declarations itself.
+The member names of the target must not conflict with the members which are already defined in the interface.

 ### invalid_modifier